Most reclaimed wood is used in one-off projects. This furniture company is thinking way bigger

 The Urban Wood Project includes a dozen bookcases, credenzas, and coffee tables, along with smaller items such as hooks and stools, priced between $25 and $2,999.
 Each item has a story.
 The majority of the wood in the collection is sourced from Brick+Board, which salvages material from old row houses in the Baltimore area.

 The homes were built in the 1890s with lumber that came from old forests, whose trees first took root in the 1600s.
 Wood this old has far more complex patterns in its grain, and over time it develops a glossy patina.
-“We know the history of each piece of wood we have reclaimed,” says Max Pollack, Brick+Board’s founder and director.
+“We know the history of each piece of wood we have reclaimed,” says Max Pollock, Brick+Board’s founder and director.
 “I can tell you who lived in the house, who built the house, and which forest the wood came from.
 The materials have a history.”

-Pollack launched Brick+Board six years ago with the goal of creating green jobs.
+Pollock launched Brick+Board six years ago with the goal of creating green jobs.
 He realized that the majority of demolitions in the city were happening in neighborhoods that also had high unemployment.
-Pollack wanted to train and hire people from these communities to deconstruct the houses so the material in them could be salvaged.
+Pollock wanted to train and hire people from these communities to deconstruct the houses so the material in them could be salvaged.
 Since its launch, Brick+Board has hired more than 30 people, many of whom were formerly incarcerated; some have stayed with the company, while others have moved on to well-paying jobs in construction and carpentry.
-“We estimate that for every one job in demolition, deconstruction creates six to eight jobs,” Pollack says.
+“We estimate that for every one job in demolition, deconstruction creates six to eight jobs,” Pollock says.

 Most developers have no incentive to salvage the material in old houses because deconstructing a building is far more time- and labor-intensive than simply razing it to the ground and sending the rubble to a landfill.
-To scale up Brick+Board’s impact, Pollack knew he had to work with other organizations equally committed to preserving the wood in these homes.
+To scale up Brick+Board’s impact, Pollock knew he had to work with other organizations equally committed to preserving the wood in these homes.
 The company partnered with the Baltimore field office of the USDA Forest Service, the federal agency tasked with protecting the nation’s forests.
 The Forest Service is eager to support efforts to reclaim wood because it means fewer trees will be felled; it now coordinates with the city of Baltimore to identify properties destined for demolition and sends in crews from companies with expertise in deconstruction, including Brick+Board.

-For the first few years after launching Brick+Board, Pollack saw his warehouse fill up with reclaimed wood.
+For the first few years after launching Brick+Board, Pollock saw his warehouse fill up with reclaimed wood.
 The materials cost between 20% and 30% more than traditional wood from a lumber yard because of all the labor involved.
 While there are many carpenters and architects who favor these materials because of their history and complexity, Brick+Board needed to find a company willing to buy a lot of wood to keep up with the volume.

 Room & Board was a natural fit.
 Since it was founded in 1980, the Minnesota-based furniture company has sourced heavily from American suppliers, unlike the majority of U.S. furniture brands, which manufacture in Asia.
 Today, 92% of Room & Board’s production is done in American factories, most of whom source their materials locally.
 “Since we already have a robust local supply chain, we saw a way to incorporate this reclaimed wood into our product line quickly,” says Gene Wilson, director of merchandising and vendor management at Room & Board.